sethflowers/blog/_posts/2017-06-27-make-github-code-review-full-width.md

 - A slightly quicker way is to write some javascript that does the same thing, and add a bookmarklet that just executes the javascript.

 These both have the drawback that they only work while viewing the page, and as soon as you refresh, the changes are gone.
 For my purposes, this is fine, since I don't have to do this very often.
+So, I use the bookmark approach, which is defined below.

 <strong>Javascript</strong>
 {% highlight javascript %}